-Heart valve disease occurs when one or more of the valves in the heart fail to work properly.
+Heart valve disease occurs when one or more of the valves in the heart fails to work properly.
 There are four valves in the heart that open and close with each heartbeat to control the flow of blood during the cardiac cycle.
 Blood flows out of the valves when they are open; when they are closed blood is prevented from flowing backward and re-entering the valve in the opposite direction.
-The ability of the heart valve to close may become less efficient due to two conditions that may or may not occur simultaneously:
+The ability of the heart valve to close may become less efficient due to two conditions that may or may not occur simultaneously: Regurgitation and Stenosis

-- Stenosis: Valve opening becomes stiff, narrowed, or does not form properly, inhibiting the ability of the heart to pump blood to the body.
+Valve opening becomes stiff, narrowed, or does not form properly, inhibiting the ability of the heart to pump blood to the body.

-Treatment options for heart valve disease include medication, and surgical repair or replacement of the valve.
-In some cases, if detected early medication alone is successful.
+Treatment options for heart valve disease include medication and surgical repair or replacement of the valve.
+In some cases, if detected early, medication alone is successful.
 As the condition progresses, surgical correction becomes necessary.

 A less invasive option than valve repair/replacement surgery to treat pulmonary stenosis and in some cases of mitral stenosis is a non-surgical procedure called balloon valvuloplasty.
 Novel less invasive surgical approaches for valve repair are under development

 Heart valves can have regurgitation and stenosis simultaneously.
 When a heart valve fails to open and close properly, blood accumulates where it does not belong, placing a significant strain on the heart and hampering the heart’s ability to adequately pump blood to the body’s organs.
 The prolonged and severe strain on the heart can cause a range of complications that require medication, surgery or potentially a heart transplant.
 A long-term complication of a malfunctioning heart valve or heart valve disease is Congestive Heart Failure (CHF).
 If left untreated, heart valve disease and CHF may require a heart transplant because of irreparable heart damage.